wglee0511/react-custom-hooks/README.md

 [⭕] useClick
 [⭕] useTitle : Update your document's title.
 [⭕] useHover : Detect a hover on any React Element.
-[] useConfirmation : Prompt a confirmation before executing a function.
+[] useConfirm : Prompt a confirmation before executing a function.
 [] usePreventLeave : Prompt the user for confirmation before leaving the page.
 [] useBeforeLeave : Execute a function when the mouse leaves the document.
 [] useNetwork : Listen when the user goes online or offline.